bluenote79/spline_to_dat/README.md

 ## Option 2: Sketch two controlpoint splines.

+1. Sketch the two splines.
+They must be coincident at the sketch origin.
-1. Select the splines.
+2. Select the splines.
 The first selection must be the top curve.
-2. Enter a name for the spline.
+3. Enter a name for the spline.
-3. Decide how many points should be added to the dat-file.
+4. Decide how many points should be added to the dat-file.
-4. Click OK to start file save dialogue.
+5. Click OK to start file save dialogue.

 <picture>